crate/cratedb-examples/application/apache-kafka-flink-streaming/README.md

 with the specified city's weather, the json is then sent through `Kafka`.

 `flink_consumer` is a flink application consuming the same kafka topic;
-upon receiving data, it sends the resulting datastream to the sink, which is `CrateDB`
+upon receiving data, it sends the resulting datastream to the sink, which is CrateDB.

 Both `flink_consumer` and `weather_producer` are written using their respective Python Wrappers.